-Billy Paddock was of Irish extraction and grew up in Durban in the 1950s.
-He attended Glenwood High School and excelled at athletics.
-He won Natal colours and later completed the Comrades Marathon.
-His political consciousness was awakened at the University of Natal in Durban in the early 1970s as an Engineering student, when he became involved in the Student Christian Movement.
-He edited a journal titled, "Through the Cross", which argued strongly for Christian social justice in South Africa.
+Billy Paddock, of Irish extraction, grew up in Durban, Natal (now KwaZulu-Natal) in the 1950s.
+He attended Glenwood High School in Durban where he excelled at athletics—he won Natal provincial colours and later participated and completed the famous long-distance Comrades Marathon.
+His political consciousness was awakened at the University of Natal (now University of KwaZulu-Natal – UKZN) in Durban in the early 1970s as an engineering student when he became involved in the Student Christian Movement.
+He edited a journal, Through the Cross, which argued strongly for Christian social justice in South Africa.

 He based his stand on the fact that at the time, the SADF was waging an unjust war against the people of Namibia.
 As he said in his defence, ‘I cannot enter the SADF because of the role it plays in defending the structural violence of the South African system.
 I am then confronted with two options: to leave the country or to object.
 I did not want to leave the country as I believe I have a role to play in liberating its people.’